lnsayer/my-website/_posts/titanic_machine_learning_project.md

 Jonkheer          1
 Name: count, dtype: int64
 ```
-We can see there are several unusual titles, let's transfer them to some of the more common titles with this function which can appply it to any dataframe:
+We can see there are several unusual titles, let's transfer them to some of the more common titles with this function:

 ```python
 # Function to allocate uncommon titles to broader title categories